Vitas Gerulaitis: Death

-On September 17, 1994, while visiting a friend's home in Southampton, New York, an improperly installed pool heater caused carbon monoxide gas to seep into the guesthouse where Gerulaitis was sleeping, causing his death by carbon monoxide poisoning.
-Gerulaitis failed to show up for a dinner at 7 p.m. that evening and his body was found the following day by a maid who went to the guesthouse.
+On September 17, 1994, while visiting a friend's home in Southampton, New York, an improperly installed propane heater for the swimming pool caused carbon monoxide gas to seep into the guesthouse where Gerulaitis was sleeping, causing his death by carbon monoxide poisoning.
+He failed to show up for a dinner at 7 p.m. that Saturday evening, and his body was found the following day by a maid who went to the guesthouse.
 Gerulaitis' remains were interred in Saint Charles Cemetery in Farmingdale, New York.

 Criminal charges of negligent homicide were later brought against the pool mechanic and the company he worked for.
 Both he and the company were acquitted in October 1996.
 Jurors heard testimony that a technician from the heater manufacturer had made adjustments several days before Gerulaitis' death and that even if an exhaust pipe had been longer, carbon monoxide (colorless and odorless) would have still been drawn into the air-conditioning vent because it is denser than air at low temperatures.
 Arthur M. Luxenberg, a lawyer for the Gerulaitis family, stated that Gerulaitis' mother and sister believed the verdict to be fair, and he went on to state that the testimony at the trial "confirmed to us what we always knew: that there were a lot of other people involved in this matter."

 The Gerulaitis family reached a confidential settlement with some of the defendants in their civil case by 2002.